AI Governance | | 17 min read

 Require stronger testing, documentation, oversight, monitoring, and risk acceptance.

-Some uses should be prohibited or restricted, such as entering regulated data into unapproved public AI tools, allowing AI to make final employment decisions without human review, giving AI agents broad access to sensitive systems, or using AI-generated legal or compliance conclusions without qualified review.
+Some uses should be prohibited or restricted, such as entering regulated data into unapproved public AI tools, allowing AI to make final employment decisions without human review, giving AI agents broad access to sensitive systems, or using legal or compliance conclusions generated by AI without qualified review.

 4. AI Policy and Acceptable Use Rules

-The AI policy is what employees actually need.
-It should explain which tools are approved, which tools are prohibited, what data can be entered into AI tools, what data cannot be entered, when AI outputs must be reviewed, how AI-generated work should be labeled when required, how customer-facing work is handled, how employee data is handled, how incidents are reported, and who to contact with questions.
+People need to know which tools are approved, which tools are prohibited, what data can be entered, what data cannot be entered, when outputs must be checked, when use facing customers needs approval, how incidents are reported, and who can answer questions.

 5. Decision Rights and Approval Workflow